OluchukwuJoseph/alx-low_level_programming/README.md

-This directory is all about Macros and How to use Macros.
+This directory contains the important projects and concepts to become a very efficient Low Level Language Programmer.